-What is the best time to visit Monet’s garden, Giverny?
-Monet’s house and garden in Giverny are closed during the winter.
-Monet’s estate opens its doors with the spring, from 23 March to 1st November.
-For most visitors, the visit of Monet’s house is focused on the gardens which will be more exuberant or less depending on the season.
+What is the best time to visit Giverny, and more specifically, the best time to visit Monet’s garden?
+Monet’s House and Garden in Giverny are closed during the winter.
+Monet’s Estate opens its doors with the spring, from TBD 2020 to 1st November 2020.

-» In spring, two of the emblematic trees in Monet’s garden, the apple tree, and the cherry tree, start to bloom
+» In spring, two of the emblematic trees in Monet’s Garden – the apple tree, and the cherry tree – start to bloom

-» In June the first water-lilies start to wake up to reach their full bloom in July.
+» In June the first water lilies start to wake up to reach their full bloom in July.

 » Visit Giverny gardens in October for its amazing fall colors.

+Giverny is located 70 km north-west of Paris.
 Compared to other day trips from Paris, like Versailles Palace and Gardens or the medieval town of Provins, the small town of Giverny is not that easy to reach by public transportation.
-But with a bit of planning, everything is possible and whatever option you choose we are sure you will have an awesome day in Giverny.
-Here’re the most common ways to visit Giverny on a day trip from Paris.
+By easy, we mean that there is no direct connection and the price is not that cheap compared to other options like guided tours.

-Paris to Giverny by car
+Paris to Giverny Day Trip by Car

 » Stop at Gare de Vernon-Giverny, exit the train station and walk around 600m to the VTNI 27 bus stop.

-» The total cost of your Giverny trip, one way, is 15 to 27€, depending on the train fare you get.
+» The total cost of your Giverny trip, one way, is 15 to 27€, depending on the train fare that you get.

-Book a Paris to Giverny tour
+Book a Paris to Giverny Tour

-Book a Giverny bike tour
+Book a Giverny Bike Tour

 Years later Monet moved his workshop to another barn not far from the house and this place became a “fumoir” (a lounge-smoker) in which he showed his paintings to his friends and potential clients.
 This is a very cozy place full of Monet’s paintings displayed on the walls and personal objects.

 On the ground floor, there are common rooms like the light and colorful kitchen or the dining room.
 These rooms look like Monet paintings, where nothing is left to chance.

-Monet acquires the love of plants and gardening by frequenting the gardens of his friends and later working in his own garden at Argenteuil.
-In Giverny, he models his garden (called the Norman enclosure) to perfection to better paint it.
+Monet acquires the love of plants and gardening by frequenting the gardens of his friends and later working in his own garden at Argenteuil near Paris.
+In Giverny, he models his Garden to perfection to better paint it.

-Monet’s lily pond is the most special part of the Giverny gardens.
-Monet water lily pond was created by deviating one of the small arms of the Epte river.
-Monet spent many hours by the pond contemplating the nature and the reflex of the sky on the water.
+Monet’s Water Lily Pond was created by deviating one of the small arms of the Epte river.
+The artist spent many hours by the pond contemplating the nature and the reflex of the sky on the water.